seanwalton/mixed-initiative-procedural-dungeon-designer/README.md

 # Mixed Initiative Procedural Dungeon Designer
 [![DOI](https://zenodo.org/badge/216002597.svg)](https://zenodo.org/badge/latestdoi/216002597)

 A unity3d tool which designs dungeon maps based on a level designer's preferences.
-This was developed for the publication *Mixed-Initiative Procedural Content Generation using Level Design Patterns and Interactive Evolutionary Optimisation* which is currently under review, but is available as a [pre-print](https://arxiv.org/abs/2005.07478).
+This was developed for the publication *Evaluating Mixed-Initiative Procedural Level Design Tools using a Triple-Blind Mixed-Method User Study* in IEEE Transactions on Games, DOI: [10.1109/TG.2021.3086215](https://ieeexplore.ieee.org/document/9446649).
 It is a tool to assist level designers to design levels which would be shipped with a game.
 Our two design goals were:
 1. Allow level designers to interact and effect the results of the algorithm through the act of level design and
 2. Support designers to explore the design space.